xErik444x/React-exercises/README.md

 # React JS Practical Problems
-This repository contains solutions to practical problems in React JS inspired by a <a href="https://youtu.be/hl2b4q-Jbqc?si=he4YTr8HXfFsnH9W" target="_blank">video series</a> for reference only.
+This repository contains solutions to practical problems in React JS inspired by a <a href="https://youtu.be/hl2b4q-Jbqc?si=he4YTr8HXfFsnH9W" target="_blank">video series</a> and ChatGPT for reference only.

 ## Project Solutions Overview